COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: The catalog of galaxies and galaxy groups

 The COSMOS-Web group catalog was retrieved by applying AMICO to COSMOS2025.
 The group search was performed using the galaxy position, photo-$z$ distribution, and magnitude in a reference band, the NIRCam F150W band, extending to magnitude 27.3, making it the deepest AMICO application to date.
 The catalog includes 1678 group and protocluster core candidates in the COSMOS-Web field up to $z=3.7$, with $S/N>6.0$, and richness ($\lambda_\star$) cut at a minimum value of 2 and reaching up to $\sim 80$.
 More than 500 groups have their redshift confirmed by assigning spectroscopic counterparts \citep{toni_cosmos-web_2025}.

 In this study, we also include an analysis of our first COSMOS catalog, AMICO-COSMOS \citep{toni_amico-cosmos_2024}, to explore the relation with group X-ray emission.
 Unlike COSMOS-Web, AMICO-COSMOS was built by applying the AMICO algorithm to the COSMOS2020 (and 2015) catalog (covering the full COSMOS field).
 This group search was tested with three different photometric bands.
-The catalog boasts the availability of associated X-ray properties, like luminosity, flux, and mass, for over 600 candidate groups and clusters.
+The catalog boasts the availability of associated X-ray properties, such as luminosity, flux, and mass, for over 600 candidate groups.

+Given the sample richness estimates and the masses inferred by \citet{toni_amico-cosmos_2024} being in the range $M_{200} \approx 6 \times 10^{12} - 3 \times 10^{14} \, M_\odot$, in this work, we will deal mainly with galaxy groups rather than galaxy clusters.
+Only a few objects in the COSMOS field are expected to have masses larger than $10^{14}$ M$_\odot$ or more than 50 members\footnote{these are the commonly adopted thresholds used in the literature \citep[e.g.,][]{paul_understanding_2017,lovisari_scaling_2021} to separate groups and clusters} according to previous detections performed in the COSMOS field \citep[e.g.,][]{knobel_zcosmos_2012,gozaliasl_chandra_2019,toni_amico-cosmos_2024,toni_cosmos-web_2025}.
+Therefore, we will refer to our galaxy systems mainly as galaxy groups.